akothen/Hydride/backends/llvm/docs/LangRef.rst

 - ``I``: Print the letter 'i' if the operand is an integer constant, otherwise nothing.
 Used to print 'addi' vs 'add' instructions.

-LoongArch:

-- ``z``: Print $zero register if operand is zero, otherwise print it normally.

 MSP430: